Our Sponsors

 Causes of Eye with Pus

 • Bacterial Conjunctivitis is a bacterial infection of the eye.
 The main symptom is eyelids stuck together with pus after sleep.
+Also, the pus keeps coming back while awake.
 Can be present in 1 or both eyes.
-A few viruses can cause pus in the eyes, but most don't.

 • Viral Conjunctivitis is a viral infection of the eyes.
 Main symptom is pinkness of the white parts of the eyes.
 The eyes are also watery.
-Most often, there is no pus.
+Most often, there is no pus or small amounts after sleep.
 Usually on both sides.

 • Normal Discharge.
 A small amount of dried mucus only in the corner of the eye.
 It may not even be pus.
 A collection of mucus can be cream colored.
 Often due to an irritant that got in the eye from dirty hands.
 Needs no treatment except wiping it away with warm water.